 TX-KEA provides two implementation options to school districts and charter schools.
 The TX-KEA user guide provides information for both implementation options:

-The Texas Kindergarten Entry Assessment System (TX-KEA) is the result of a collaborative effort between the US Department of Education, the Texas Education Agency, and the Children’s Learning Institute at UTHealth to develop and validate a school readiness screener that can be reliably administered by kindergarten teachers in Texas.
+The Texas Kindergarten Entry Assessment System (TX-KEA) is the result of a collaborative effort between the US Department of Education, the Texas Education Agency, and the Children’s Learning Institute (CLI) at UTHealth to develop and validate a school readiness screener that can be reliably administered by kindergarten teachers in Texas.
 It covers multiple child development domains and better informs kindergarten teachers about the children in their classes, helping them to design more appropriate learning opportunities.
+Learn more about the research project to develop TX-KEA on CLI’s website.
 TX-KEA launched on CLI Engage in August 2017.

 Login to CLI Engage to access the TX-KEA assessments, reporting features, and training materials.
 Staff at Texas public school districts and charter schools, sign up for CLI Engage for no-cost access to TX-KEA.